 Recently he was the Consultant Editor for the latest editions of both the Maitland’s Peripheral and Vertebral Manipulation textbooks and contributed to the writing of Maitland’s Peripheral Manipulation.

 Matthew remains a clinician and has worked in the private sector since 1999.
 He is an advocate of manual therapy applied appropriately on the basis of sound clinical reasoning and individual patient need and is committed to promoting evidence based, quality care for all patients.

-When Kate is not at work she busy looking after her young twins.
+When she is not at work she enjoy spending time with her family and being mum to young twins.